Gigaspaces/xap-docs/site/content/xap/12.3/admin/controlling-the-replication-redo-log.markdown

 Redo log compaction means replacing the full packet with a lightweight discarded packet.
 The redo log weight is affected by the compaction, so the original packet weight is decreased and the (number-of-discarded-packet * 0.01) is added.

-When the `redo-log-compaction` parameter is set to `mirror`, compaction is performed on every packet that has been received by all replication targets except for the mirror, and for packets of type `@SpaceClass(persist=false)`, which means the packet should not be persisted to the database.
+When the `redo-log-compaction` parameter is set to `mirror`, compaction is performed on every packet that has been received by all replication targets except for the mirror, and only for packets of type `@SpaceClass(persist=false)` (which means the packet should not be persisted to the database).

 To disable compaction, set the `redo-log-compaction` parameter to `none`.